Manas Chaudhuri

-Sri Manas Chaudhuri is former editor of The Shillong Times since 1978, for 30 years he has almost single-handedly brought it up as Meghalaya's premier English Daily.
+Chaudhuri is former editor of The Shillong Times since 1978; for 30 years he has almost single-handedly brought it up as Meghalaya's premier English daily.
 He has earned respect in the field of journalism in the Northeast in general and Meghalaya in particular, on one hand, for his courageous exposes of corruption in high places and, on the other, for his fiercely independent, but liberal, editorial policy.

-Sri Chaudhuri is the founding President of the Shillong Press Club and Past President of Meghalaya Editors' & Publishers' Association.
-He is a Member of the Selection Committee of the Media Exchange Programme of the National Foundation for India, New Delhi.
+Chaudhuri is the founding president of the Shillong Press Club and past president of Meghalaya Editors' & Publishers' Association.
+He is a member of the selection committee of the Media Exchange Programme of the National Foundation for India, New Delhi.

 He is associated with a host of educational and cultural institutions of Shillong.
-He has been the Honorary Secretary of the Rilbong PN Chaudhuri Secondary School, Shillong uninterruptedly for 40 years (which is a record of sorts) and helped the school grow almost from a scratch to a position of respectability.
-He is the President of the Governing Body of the Lady Keane Girls' Higher Secondary School.
-Sri Chaudhuri is a Trustee of Sri Aurobindo Institute of Indian Culture.
-He is the President of the Rilbong Sports & Cultural Club, one of the most active youth organisations of Meghalaya engaged in multi-dimensional social, cultural and sports activities.
-Sri Chaudhuri is a Past District Governor of Rotary International District 3240 and a Past Master of the Freemasons' Lodge.
-In 1998 he led Rotary International's Group Study Exchange Team from District 3240 to Ohio, USA.
+He has been the honorary secretary of the Rilbong PN Chaudhuri Secondary School, Shillong, uninterruptedly for 40 years (which is a record of sorts) and helped the school grow almost from a scratch to a position of respectability.
+He is the president of the governing body of the Lady Keane Girls' Higher Secondary School.
+Chaudhuri is a trustee of Sri Aurobindo Institute of Indian Culture.
+He is the president of the Rilbong Sports & Cultural Club, one of the most active youth organisations of Meghalaya engaged in multi-dimensional social, cultural and sports activities.
+Chaudhuri is a past district governor of Rotary International District 3240 and a past master of the Freemasons' Lodge.
+In 1998 he led Rotary International's Group Study Exchange Team from District 3240 to Ohio, US.
 He also led a Rotary Friendship Mission to Bangladesh in 1996.

-Sri Chaudhuri was part of the Prime Minister's Press entourage to Pakistan, Thailand, UK, Cuba, Philippines, Russia, Germany, Brazil and US with Dr. Manmohan Singh.
+Chaudhuri was part of the prime minister's press entourage to Pakistan, Thailand, UK, Cuba, Philippines, Russia, Germany, Brazil and US with Dr. Manmohan Singh.

-He is the recipient of the Padmashree Award in 2005, "Pride of Shillong" Award instituted by Geetali---a reputed cultural organisation of Shillong.
+He is the recipient of the Padmashree Award in 2005, "Pride of Shillong" Award instituted by Geetali—a reputed cultural organisation of Shillong.